xaravind/k8s-resources/k8s.md

 ### 07. **Resources**

 In Kubernetes, **resources** refer to the **compute limits and requests** (CPU and memory) assigned to containers within a pod.

+> In Kubernetes, resource requests specify the minimum CPU and memory required for a pod to be scheduled on a node, while resource limits define the maximum CPU and memory the pod can use on that node.

 ---